(in alphabetical order)

 Code Switching –

-anxiety that results from simultaneously holding contradictory, competing,
+that results from simultaneously holding contradictory, competing, or otherwise

 of reference/perspective) before they change their behavior.
 One may like a person because they are

-popular and fund, but disapproves strongly of his or her habits and
+popular and fun, while simultaneously disapproving of his or her personal habits

 consistent and comfortable with all the decisions one makes in life; so we